satoknj/hello-kotlin/02_hello_with_intellij/README.md

 ## tasks
 1. create Gradle Project
-2. with Intellij and terminal
+2. unit test with Intellij and terminal
-    1. succeed test with Intellij but failed with terminal
 3. How do I use snippet?
 4. How do I use template?